MrRobot2211/pytorch-deep-photo-enhancer/README.md

 ### Folders

 1. All hyperparameters are in `libs\constant.py`

-2. There are some folders need to be created:
+2. There are some folders need to be created, to do that just call python directory_structure.py:
    1. `images_LR`：Used to store datasets
       1. `Expert-C`
       2. `input`